 2. Inspect and test the toilet.

 Examine the toilet bowl and tank for any noticeable cracks.
-You can also test the toilet with a few drops of food coloring into the toilet tank.
+You can also test the toilet with a few drops of food coloring in the toilet tank.

 After doing this, wait about a half-hour.
 If you notice any color within the bowl, then your toilet is leaking.
 Also, check the angle stops and supply lines underneath the sinks.